tetsuo-cpp/tetsuo-cpp.github.io/content/post/compiler-jobs-in-2024.md

 [DARPA](https://www.darpa.mil/) funds a lot of security research that involves compiler-adjacent problems such as: program analysis, decompilation, binary patching, etc.

-These projects are a blend of academia and industry as they are often about validating ideas and producing proof-of-concepts to pave the way for further research rather than building industry-grade implementations.
+These projects are a blend of academia and industry as they are often about validating novel ideas and producing proof-of-concepts to pave the way for further research rather than building industry-grade implementations.

 Examples:
 * [Trail of Bits](https://www.trailofbits.com/)